skynettoday/skynet-today/_posts/editorials/2019-11-11-ai-coverage-best-practices.md

 the implications of computer programs that have human-level or greater intelligence.
-It’s certainly okay for artists to ponder the implications of general AI, but because of this discrepancy between pop culture AI and real world AI, we would recommend generally avoiding comparisons to pop culture depictions of AI (unless the comparison is to point out the distinction between general and narrow).
+It’s certainly okay for artists to ponder the implications of general AI, but because of this discrepancy between pop culture AI and real world AI, we would recommend generally avoiding comparisons between the two (unless the comparison is to point out how they strongly contrast).

 ### Don't: cite opinions of famous smart people who don't work on AI